Saturday, August 2, 2025

 courtesy of Katie Pool Primas, granddaughter of Beverly Hicks

-Rachel Butler was born into slavery on Jesse Batey's Maringuion Plantation in circa 1852.
-She was the daughter of two of the original enslaved people, James Scott, born 1816, and Mary Butler, born in 1835.
-Rachel is also the granddaughter of four enslaved people, Bennett and Clare Scott and Nace and Biby Butler who were sold to Jesse Batey in 1838.
-This is a photo of Rachel,my great-grandmother, who was a child of four enslaved people and who was enslaved with them and her grandparents on Jesse Batey's plantation.
+Rachel Butler was born into slavery on Jesse Batey's Maringuion Plantation circa 1852.
+She was the daughter of two original enslaved people, James Scott, born in 1816, and Mary Butler, born in 1835.
+Rachel is also the granddaughter of four-enslaved people, Bennett and Clare Scott and Nace and Biby Butler who were sold to Jesse Batey in 1838.
+This is a photo of Rachel, my great-grandmother, who was a child of two enslaved people and who was enslaved with them and her grandparents on Jesse Batey's plantation.
 Henry Hicks, my great-grandfather, was born in Virginia around 1851.
 It is not known how and when he arrived in Louisiana.

 Friday, October 20, 2017